azrasking/ShiveWorks/README.md

 * Enter correct local WiFi credential and MQTT broker IP address in credentials.h (rename and fill out sample_credentials.h)
 * Compile and upload main.c to the ESP32
   * Might require installation of [ESP32 drivers](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html)
+  * If we want to see diagnostic information, we can use the Serial Monitor in the Arduino IDE with a baud rate of 115200
 <!-- * Once the initial sketch has been uploaded through USB, for subsequent uploads an OTA method can be used
   * Compile and upload main.c to the ESP32
   * Run `python3 OTA.py` to upload the sketch to the ESP32 over WiFi -->